bird-networks/aero/README.md

 ## How to build

+First, ensure you have at least NodeJS v21

 ## aero's SW

+1. If you are on NodeJS v21+, run `npm i neverthrow --legacy-peer-deps`
-Run `cd aeroSW && npm i && npm run buildSW`
+2. Run `cd aeroSW && npm i && npm run buildSW`

 ## AeroSandbox

-Run `cd AeroSandbox && npm i && npm run build`
+1. If you are on NodeJS v21+, run `npm i neverthrow --legacy-peer-deps` Run `cd AeroSandbox && npm i && npm run build`

 ## What is a web proxy?